 Christopher Nguyen (21:58):

 As, as we’re, we’re seeing in, you know, doing these times, there’s a real war going on, physical war people realize, okay, well, war is real.
 So it, I think the number one thing is, is the first thing that companies like a Panasonic have always been concerned with, you know, even before the religious wave of AI, right?
 When you build a car, you gotta think through, okay, there’s gonna be humans driving in this thing and safety features and so on.
 So the responsibility on AI practitioners, or, you know, algorithm designers and researchers and so on, I think it’s not any less, you have to, you have to think about the impact of these things, how you go about these things.
 There’s a lot of debate about it. but I think the way the way I think about sort of philosophically or my mental model is a following, we focus too much on intent.
 What matters is impact, right?
 Because by, by, by incorrectly focusing on intent, it allows people, the out of saying, if I don’t mean bad, if I didn’t mean to do that, I’m okay.
-But I think, I think if we’re held accountable to an appropriate degree for the impact of our work, then I think we’ll begin to, to, to have the right systems and processes for, for measuring these things and even regulating this,
+But I think, I think if we’re held accountable to an appropriate degree for the impact of our work, then I think we’ll begin to have the right systems and processes for, for measuring these things and even regulating this,

 Dan Turchin (23:29):